The Best Time to Do 14 Common Healthy Habits

 Get an extra hour of sleep next time you set the clock ahead

 Nothing says spring is coming like the hour of sunlight you gain when daylight saving time begins—but your heart might pay for that pleasure.
 Swedish researchers have seen a 5 percent jump in heart attacks during the first week of daylight saving time, probably because of the loss of sleep and the disruption of bodily cycles.
 Next year, it may be beneficial to get to bed earlier on the night you switch your clock.
+Find out the things sleep doctors never do during daylight savings.

 Get tested for asthma in the morning